nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 });
 ```

 This example just outputs three numbers to the console, which simply shows that all calls to `next()` are being made.
-However, just yielding a couple of times isn't very useful, so the next step is to pass values into and out of the iterator.
+However, just yielding a couple of times isn't very useful.
+The next step is to pass values into and out of the iterator.

 ### Task Running With Data

-The easiest way to pass data through the task runner is to pass the value specified by `yield` into the next call to `next()`.
+The easiest way to pass data through the task runner is to pass the value specified by `yield` into the next call to the `next()` method.
 To do so, you need only pass `result.value`, as in this code:

 ```js
 function run(taskDef) {